ShayanShahrabi/Spam-Detector/readme.md

-## Introduction
-A simple **Bayes classifier** is a group of probabilistic classifiers that usually have acceptable accuracy.
-This method is based on **independent events** and **Bayes theorem**.

-## Project Details
-This program is an implementation of the technique mentioned above.
-So through analyzing SMS data with spam and non-spam labels (which is provided in the `train_data.txt` file), it will predict whether each SMS provided in the `sample_test_data.txt` file is spam or not.

 # Simple Naive Bayes Classifier
 The Simple Naive Bayes Classifier is a group of classifiers based on probabilities that usually have acceptable accuracy.
 This method is based on independent events and the Bayes theorem.
 In this project, we intend to write a program that receives data consisting of spam and non-spam messages, as well as a list of anonymous messages, and determines whether the anonymous messages are spam or not.